Steven MacLean (footballer)

-Steven MacLean (born 23 August 1982) is a Scottish former professional footballer who played as a forward.
-He coaches at St Johnstone.
+Steven George MacLean (born 23 August 1982) is a Scottish professional football coach and former player who was most recently the interim head coach of Scottish Championship club Queen's Park.

-MacLean has previously played for Rangers, Scunthorpe United, Sheffield Wednesday, Cardiff City, Plymouth Argyle, Aberdeen, Oxford United, Yeovil Town, Cheltenham Town, St Johnstone and Raith Rovers.
+MacLean played as a forward for Rangers, Scunthorpe United, Sheffield Wednesday, Cardiff City, Plymouth Argyle, Aberdeen, Oxford United, Yeovil Town, Cheltenham Town, St Johnstone, Heart of Midlothian and Raith Rovers.
 He also represented the Scotland national under-21 football team.

+MacLean retired from playing in 2020 and became a coach with St Johnstone.
+He was their manager for six months during 2023.

 Club career

-Early career
+Early life and career

-MacLean began his senior football career at Rangers, followed by a loan spell at Third Division outfit Scunthorpe United, scoring 25 goals.
+Steven George MacLean was born on 23 August 1982 in Edinburgh.
+He began his senior football career at Rangers, followed by a loan spell at Third Division outfit Scunthorpe United, scoring 25 goals.
 Despite this, Rangers manager Alex McLeish deemed that he was not "a first team prospect" and placed him on the transfer list.

 Sheffield Wednesday

 On 7 July 2004, MacLean joined Football League One club Sheffield Wednesday for an undisclosed fee, believed to be around £125,000, and signed a three-year deal.

 He scored 20 goals in his first season, including a hat-trick against fellow South Yorkshire side Doncaster Rovers, Wednesday's first away hat-trick for 32 years.
 He was the first Sheffield Wednesday player to hit the 20 goal mark in one season since Mark Bright in 1994.
-He also scored a crucial penalty under pressure in the play-off final to level the scores at 2-2.
-Wednesday went on to defeat their opponents Hartlepool United 4-2 after extra time.
+He also scored a crucial penalty under pressure in the play-off final to level the scores at 2–2.
+Wednesday went on to defeat their opponents Hartlepool United 4–2 after extra time.

 MacLean sustained a broken leg on the eve of the club's Championship campaign in August 2005, but returned in the latter part of the season to score two penalties for Wednesday, first at home to rival club Sheffield United in a 2–1 defeat and then against league champions Reading, which earned the Owls a 1–1 draw.

 MacLean sustained another injury setback in August 2006 after scoring in a 1–1 draw against Burnley, but made a comeback a month later in the defeat to Derby County.
 He finished the 2006–07 season with 13 goals from 22 first team starts and 22 substitute appearances, making him the club's joint top goal scorer for the season with Deon Burton and showing signs of returning to the form in which he played with in the 2004–05 season.